BND Hamburger Icon

 Open row

 Some people seem to have it all together.
-You know the type: the peppy employee who is always ready to share their ideas or take on new assignments.
-Their can-do attitude convinces those around them – including themselves – that they’re an asset.
+You know the type – the peppy employee who is always ready to share their ideas or take on new assignments.
+Their can-do attitude convinces those around them, including themselves, that they’re an asset.
 They embrace a state of being that many of us struggle to find: confidence.

 Too many employees struggle with low confidence and let self-doubt hold them back from sharing their ideas and reaching their full potential at work.
 However, confidence is as much a skill as it is an outlook.
 Like any skill, you can learn to be confident if you put in the work.
+Below, we’ll explore five of the top confidence-killers and what you can do to beat them.

 5 confidence killers in the workplace

-To succeed in business – and life – it’s essential to avoid or overcome confidence-killing beliefs, habits and situations.
+To succeed in business and life, it’s essential to avoid or overcome confidence-killing beliefs, habits and situations.

-Perfectionism
+1. Perfectionism

 Everyone has different strengths and weaknesses.
 Every time you fall short on a project, ask yourself if you gave it your all.
-If you did, know that you are human and can’t do everything perfectly – and accept that.
+If you did, know you are human and can’t do everything perfectly – and accept that.

 “We have to stop the negative chatter and tell ourselves our best is good enough,” Lerner said.
 “Make it an inner mantra.”

-Micromanager bosses
+2. Micromanager bosses

 Being micromanaged can make you feel like you aren’t good enough.
 Why else would the boss nitpick and tell you exactly how to complete a task?